About the program

 The program is designed so that participants can explore a range of different strategies for living well, despite pain.
 It aims to help people to have a better understanding of their pain condition and make proactive decisions based on their healthcare needs to enable a more coordinated and efficient use of health services in managing their condition.

-The program provides a 6-month self-management education program and up to 12 months of clinical case management and allied health support.
+The program provides a six-month self-management education program and up to 12 months of clinical case management and allied health support.

 To be eligible for referral, patients need to:

-- Have experienced ongoing pain for more than 3 months
+- Have experienced ongoing pain for more than three months.